firat-serge/voter-dashboard/README.md

 ## Basic Overview
 This is an academic project for an introduction into programming for a **_Masters in Geospatial technologies_** course 2023.
 This tool involved the creation of a database, ETL and API.
 The objective of this tool is to display voters related statistics.
 ![progprocess](https://user-images.githubusercontent.com/126392767/221442929-eed7d2f9-4f38-47fe-8169-ce533fcbf8c7.PNG)
+The figure above represents the processess involved which included:
+* Creating a database in a suitable format by downloading the data online and processing it using python
+* The coding process itself which was predominatly done using python and some R
+* Extraction and visualization of the  data and given its geodata, the necessity of representation of some form of maps.
+* The establishment of the dashboard itself which had to display information in various formats.